mongoose-os-apps/huzzah-featherwing/README.md

 The Featherwing has a PWM based backlight.
 The implementaion in `src/backlight.c` shows a way to dim the screen when it is not in use.
-The way this works, is by means of `backlight_keepalive()` which sets the backlight on, and installs a timer (by default for 10 seconds).
-Each time the user touches the screen, the timer is re-initialized.
-If the user does not touch the screen, the timer invokes the callback `backlight_keepalive_cb()` which will set turn the screen off: it will install a target duty cycle and time to get to that target (usually 1000ms).
-Then it'll start a repeating a 10ms timer that dims the backlight until the target it reached, after which it deinstalls itself.
+The way this works, is by means of `backlight_keepalive()` which sets the backlight on, and updates `backlight_last_keepalive`.
+A timer checks if the last keepalive call hasn't been too long ago, and if it was, it initiates a screen dimmer by setting a new target duty cycle and time to get to that target (usually 1000ms).
+Then it'll start a repeating a 20ms timer that dims the backlight until the target it reached, after which it deinstalls itself.
 See `backlight_fader_cb()` for details.
 Very slick!

 If the screen is off, `backlight_active()` will return false.
-The main `touch_handler()` (the one that gets interrupts from the STMPE610), will ignore the first `TOUCH_DOWN` and `TOUCH_UP` events in that case, but it will wake up the screen again by setting the backlight back on.
+The main `touch_handler()` (the one that gets interrupts from the STMPE610), will ignore the first `TOUCH_DOWN` and `TOUCH_UP` events in that case, but it will wake up the screen again by calling `backlight_keepalive().`

 ### Other tricks